orbitalquark/textadept/docs/manual.md

   and documentation popups.
 * Specifying what symbols to use for margin markers and how to display visual elements like the brace match indicator and snippet placeholders.
+* Specifying the find & replace pane entry font name and size.

 [colors]: api.html#lexer.colors
 [text display settings]: api.html#lexer.styles